 The Etna Gospel Group (EGGs) sings a variety of old country gospel songs accompanied by guitar, bass guitar, and mandolin.
-The EGGs sing 1-2 times a month during the worship service and visit the Genesis nursing facility usually on the fourth Monday and Hanover Terrace on the second Monday from 6:30-7:30 PM.
+The EGGs sing 1-2 times a month during the worship service and visit the Genesis nursing facility usually on the fourth Monday and Hanover Terrace on the second Monday 6:30-7:30 PM.
 The group is open to everyone.
-Practices are informal after the coffee hour on Sundays.
+Practices are informal after the coffee hour on some Sundays.
 Contact Marjorie.email@example.com for further information.

 Church Community Events and Activities

-Craft night--meets the second Thursday each month at 6:30 PM in Trumbull Hall to share fellowship, fun, and craft ideas.
+Craft night meets the second Thursday each month at 6:30 PM in Trumbull Hall to share fellowship, fun, and craft ideas.
 Bring your own craft to share or demonstrate or learn a new craft from community members.
 Contact Norma Pelton for further info.

 The Hanover Center Old Timers Fair is an old-fashioned country fair for the whole family on the green In Hanover Center the last Friday and Saturday in June which helps raise funds to maintain the historic church building.
-For further info contact Christine Hoskins or Elaine Hawthorne:
+For further info contact Christine Hoskins or Elaine Hawthorne

 The Etna Ladies Aid is a community group (including church and non-church members) which organizes fund raisers such as the community rummage sale to raise funds for community members in need.
 Meetings are in Trumbull Hall.
 Contact Norma Pelton for further information.